x

 “Ha’aha’a”: humility, to be expressed with modesty

-Aloha is more than a word of farewell or greeting, it means mutual regard and affection, and extends warmth in caring with no obligation in return.
+Aloha is more than a word of farewell or greeting; it means mutual regard and affection and extends warmth and caring with no obligation in return.
 Aloha is the essence of relationships in which each person is important to every other person for collective existence.

 Shaka